gxf1212/notes/MD/FYP-notes.md

    tkcon font Courier 20
    ```

-   > font type not affected?
+   size of the window is automatically changed.
+But font type not affected?

 6. As for the global font: the higher resolution your screen is, the smaller your font is